How to Price a Roofing Job

 Writing the Proposal

 Your proposal is the heart of your roofing bid.
 It's the document that tells the client what they can expect from you.
 Start by outlining the scope of the project.
 Detail the work to be done, materials to be used, the projected timeline, and the total cost.
+Review our cost guide for roof repair.

 Just as a map guides a traveler, this part of your bid guides your client through the project.
 Be as detailed as possible and use easy-to-understand language.
 Avoid industry jargon unless necessary; remember, your client might not be a roofing expert.